itchio/itch.io/docs/creators/getting-indexed.md

 during this time, it is still published and fully functional via your profile and URL.
 We appreciate your patience for this step.
 Established sellers with no history of issues will skip this review step and will be indexed immediately.
-If you have any questions or need to be expedited then **please contact us through our [support page][support]**.
+If you have any questions or need to be expedited, then **please contact us through our [support page][support]**.

-There are a few other automated checks (eg. our spam detector) which may delay your page from being indexed, but are generally pretty rare.
+There are a few other automated checks (e.g., our spam detector) which may delay your page from being indexed, but these are generally pretty rare.
 If you find your page isn't immediately indexed, then we ask that you wait a bit before reporting it.
 As always, a published page is fully functional and accessible directly by URL and from your profile.
-We recommend immediately telling your people about your page as soon as it's published, even if it may not be indexed yet.
+We recommend immediately telling your audience about your page as soon as it's published, even if it may not be indexed yet.
 This will help you surface in our browse pages when it does become indexed.